jodafm/templates/sls-component-starter/tutorial.md

 * `this.status('Deploying')` - is a way to print a message in the CLI

-* `this.debug('Aborting')` - is a way to print an extra message during deployment, all `this.debug` statements are printed when using `sls deploy --debug`
+* `this.debug('Aborting')` - is a way to print optional messages during deployment.
+All `this.debug` statements are printed in the CLI when using `sls deploy --debug`

-* `this.state` - is a way to persist values between deployments, we can save state by using `this.save()` which will use whatever you've put into `this.state` during the exection.
-This function comes from the parent Class which we are inherinting from called `Component`.
+* `this.state` - is a way to persist values between deployments, we can save state by using `this.save()` which will use whatever you've put into `this.state` during the execution.
+This function comes from the parent Class which we are inheriting from called `Component`.

 * `this.credentials.aws` - is how we reference the AWS credentials object which was pulled in from our `.env` file or other source.
 We can then pass this credentials object to `aws-sdk` functions to create AWS resources or handle some other functionality.